-The exclusion of victims in the decision-making process forced the Coalition to go to court in early 2009 to interdict the President from issuing any pardons until victims had been properly consulted.
+The exclusion of victims in the decision-making process forced the South African Coalition for Transitional Justice to go to court in early 2009 to interdict the President from issuing any pardons until victims had been properly consulted.
 The President was then joined members of the AWB in taking that judgment on appeal to the Constitutional Court, which ruled on 23 February 2010 that victims had to be consulted.

 Since that judgment, the Coalition tried to liaise with the President's lawyers to propose a suitable process through which victims could participate effectively in the process in line with the order of the Constitutional Court.
 The publication of the notice yesterday was the result of a long process of engagement to force the President and the Department of Justice to give consideration to the views of the victims of these "political offences".

 The organisations comprising the Coalition stand ready to assist victims to make their representations.
 We hope that the government will make a serious effort to contact victims through an all encompassing media campaign, involving the press, radio and TV.
 We hope that the Department of Justice will contact victims individually and not simply rely on adverts in the media.
 The coalition encourages government wherever possible to contact victims directly by post, telephone or email to inform them of this process.
 The Department of Justice should also notify victims of their right to legal assistance through Legal Aid South Africa.